 - Incidence rates for mesothelioma in the UK are highest in people aged 75-89 (2012-2014).

-- Over the last decade, mesothelioma incidence rates have increased by around a tenth (11%) in the UK, with a larger increase in females (more than a fifth, 22%) than males (almost a tenth, 8%).
+- Over the last decade, mesothelioma incidence rates have increased by a tenth (10%) in the UK, with a larger increase in females (25%) than in males (6%).

 - Most mesotheliomas occur in the pleura.

 - Incidence rates for mesothelioma are projected to fall by 53% in the UK between 2014 and 2035, to 3 cases per 100,000 people by 2035.